 Towels are available to rent at most water parks, but we recommend bringing your own to save money.
 You might even want to bring a spare towel, so you can use one for keeping yourself dry, and one for relaxing on the sun loungers.

 If you’re going to a water park, it’s worth considering a rash vest.
 The stretchy long-sleeve shirts are a great way to make sure you’re protected from the sun all day long and are perfect for those visiting with little ones.
 They provide that extra piece of mind that your kids won’t get sunburnt, and they also protect from any rashes caused by the friction on the water slides.
 If you’re visiting a water park with children, this really is an essential item to pack.

-6. Wear flip flops
+6. Wear sandals